 YPD (+HygroB, +Clonnat, +G418)

-Creating the Barcoder Plasmid
+Creating the barcoder plasmid

 We added a barcoder locus flanked by LoxP and Lox2272 into a pSH47 plasmid backbone expressing GAL1pr-CRE.
 This barcoder locus consisted of a random 25bp DNA sequence (‘UP tag’) in between two common primer regions (US1 and US2), followed by a HphMX4 cassette, and another random 25bp DNA sequence (‘DN tag’) in between two common primer regions (DS1 and DS2).